 Basic genetics knowledge continues to be integrated into daily medical practice.
 Thus it is increasingly important to train clinicians in all aspects of medical genetics.
-The Medical Genetics Residency Program at Mayo Clinic in Rochester is a 2-year program certified by the Accreditation Council for Graduate Medical Education (ACGME) with an optional 3rd year for additional specialization.
+The Medical Genetics Residency Program at Mayo Clinic in Rochester is a two-year program certified by the Accreditation Council for Graduate Medical Education (ACGME) with an optional third year for additional specialization.

-Additionally, you will gain experience in Mayo Clinic's cytogenetics, biochemical and molecular laboratories, where you will learn about the usefulness and limitations of laboratory tests used in the diagnosis of genetic disorders.
+Additionally, you will gain experience in Mayo Clinic's cytogenetics, biochemical, and molecular laboratories, where you will learn about the usefulness and limitations of laboratory tests used in the diagnosis of genetic disorders.

-Medical genetics program residents will also work with surgeons, oncologists, obstetricians/perinatologists, pediatricians, neurologists, internists with various subspecialties, family practitioners and others.
+Medical genetics program residents will also work with surgeons, oncologists, obstetricians/perinatologists, cardiologists, pediatricians, neurologists, internists with various subspecialties, family practitioners, and others.
 Many of these interactions will arise directly from the consulting physician's referral of patients to you or vice versa as part of the comprehensive services offered at Mayo Clinic.

 Training for certification in Clinical Genetics is unique at Mayo Clinic.
 Roughly half of the clinical genetics patients seen are adults, who will comprise an increasing proportion of genetics patients in the future.
-Regional, national and international patients with a broad range of disorders are seen.
+Regional, national, and international patients with a broad range of disorders are seen.
 At least three months of your training time in this residency is devoted to training in clinical laboratories.

 This residency also includes training in genetic counseling, including non-directive options for gene testing and prenatal diagnosis.

 The most important sign of the success of any training program is how graduates fare after they begin their careers.
-Mayo Clinic's Medical Genetics Residency Program has been in existence since 1981 and all of our graduates who took ABMG testing have passed their boards.
+Mayo Clinic's Medical Genetics Residency Program has been in existence since 1981 and all of our graduates who took ABMGG testing have passed their boards.